 Lead was first used in gasoline as an anti-knock additive in 1921 in the form of Tetraethyl lead (Pb(C2H5)4) to ensure fuel could burn more effectively within the engine.
 Due to concerns about air pollution and health risks, this type of gasoline was phased out for automotive use with the Clean Air Act of 1970 and then banned in the U.S. in 1995.
-On October 27, 2011, the United Nations Environmental Program (UNEP) announced a global eradication of leaded gasoline for cars and trucks by 2013.
-However, leaded gasoline is still used in automobiles in six nations: Afghanistan, Algeria, Iraq, North Korea,
+On October 27, 2011, the United Nations Environmental Program (UNEP) announced a global eradication of leaded gasoline for cars and trucks.
+On August 30, 2021, the UNEP announced Algeria's last reserves of leaded gasoline had officially been emptied in July

-Myanmar, and Yemen.
+2021, marking the global end of leaded fuel use in vehicles.
 Tetraethyl lead is still used in leaded aviation gasoline also referred to as avgas.
 Though the Federal Aviation Administration (FAA) has enforced improved emission standards over the past 30 years, there are still recommendations to replace avgas.
 In a 2019 report, approximately 167,000 aircraft in the U.S., and a total of 230,000 aircraft worldwide rely on lead avgas.
 When used, leaded gasoline is aerosolized into a gas vapor that can be inhaled and topical exposure to tetraethyl lead can be absorbed easily through the skin.
-The compound tetraethyl lead is acutely toxic, meaning if inhaled sudden and severe outcomes in both children and adults including insomnia, weakness, anxiety, tremors, bradycardia, hypotension, hypothermia, nausea, confusion, hallucinations, psychosis, mania, convulsions, comas, and death can occur. ^[7, 8, 9, 10, 11]
+The compound tetraethyl lead is acutely toxic, meaning if inhaled sudden and severe outcomes in both children and adults, including insomnia, weakness, anxiety, tremors, bradycardia, hypotension, hypothermia, nausea, confusion, hallucinations, psychosis, mania, convulsions, comas, and death can occur. ^[12, 13, 14, 15, 16]